-Many NDEs could be made up, though they are many similarities among the reported NDEs.
+Many NDEs could be made up, though there are many similarities among the reported NDEs.
 Just listening to a dozen or so of them I could identify the similarities.
 NDE accounts often don’t fit with worldviews, including the Christian worldview.

-People in these modern times want scientific proof.
-In the 1970’s the benchmark for legitimate the studies was no measurable heartbeat, but some people were skeptical because dying is a process.
+The study of NDEs has exposed that we are certain of what death is or when it occurs.
+In the 1970’s, the benchmark for death was no measurable heartbeat, but some people were skeptical because dying appears to be a process.
 Does the absence of a heartbeat measure death?
 Or is there another measure?

+Whether NDEs are miracles is another story, but something is going on that naturalists can’t explain within a naturalistic framework.
 NDEs challenge the naturalistic worldview.
-Whether NDEs are miracles is another story, but something is going on that naturalists can’t explain within a naturalistic framework.

-In one example that Habermas recalls, the woman who had the NDE overheard her uncle who was gathered with the family in a different area of the hospital.
+In one example, Habermas recalls a woman who had an NDE in which she overheard her uncle gathered with the family in a different area of the hospital.
 She recalled him saying, “If she is going to die, I hope she kicks the bucket pretty soon.
 I have an appointment in an hour.”

-A number of days later the guy who was resuscitated was standing in the hospital as the doctor walked past.
+A number of days later the man who was resuscitated was standing in the hospital as the doctor walked past.
 He introduced himself, but she didn’t recognize him.
-He explained who he was and said that he remembered her because she was the person in the hospital room who had the dress on.
+He explained who he was and said he remembered her because she was the person in the hospital room who had the dress on.

 The doctors wrote down all the details, including what her siblings were playing with and what her mother cooked for dinner as she described them.
-When they family came to visit her, the doctors asked about the details without telling them what their daughter had described.
+When the family came to visit her, the doctors asked about the details without telling them what their daughter had described.
 They confirmed all of it!

-One thing is clear, though, stories like the examples described above can’t be explained by the involvement of the central nervous system.
+One thing seems clear, though, stories like the examples described above can’t be explained by the involvement of the central nervous system.
 Details that people can describe from a perspective outside their own bodies, often from outside the room where the patient’s body was, and sometimes even miles away, are not explainable by known science.

 Gary Habermas often is asked to review the stories that take a religious turn.
 He notes that some of the stories are strange and don’t follow a Christian worldview.

 What about the story of a Hindu welcomed into the afterlife by a Hindu deity?
-Or someone who was told in a NDE that there are different paths to God?
-What about a NDE in which an atheist is welcomed into heaven?
+Or someone who was told in an NDE that there are different paths to God?
+What about an NDE in which an atheist is welcomed into heaven?

 “My recent experiences have slightly weakened my conviction that my genuine death, which is due fairly soon, will be the end of me, though I continue to hope that it will be.
 They have not weakened my conviction that there is no god.”

 According to Habermas, the NDE data indicates that something objective is going on, but people may have different interpretations based on their own experiences and worldviews.
 Factual observations are one thing, but interpretation is another.

 Habermas says that we have to distinguish this-worldly data (facts) from other-worldly data (metaphysical interpretations), like an angle named Elizabeth.
 When people describe heaven or angelic beings or light or love, how do we know they aren’t dreaming or delusional?

 NDEs have been written up in more than 20 different medical journals.
 Many of them are discounted and written off.
 Some in the medical profession will explain them as temporal lobe seizures.
 When the temporal lobe is stimulated by manipulation, people often see lights and tunnels.
 Others suggest that NDEs could be explained by oxygen deprivation.

 We don’t have data to falsify the metaphysical accounts so we have to take them with a grain of salt.
 This means we have to discount Christian and non-Christian accounts alike.
-We can accept the one and reject the other.
+We can’t accept the one and reject the other.